ufal/evaldio/data_preparation/70.releasing/TECH_DOC.md

 ### Querying, Searching, and Filtering
 Rapid querying, searching, and filtering are enabled by the integrated [CQP Query Processor](https://cwb.sourceforge.io/files/CQP_Manual.pdf), a key component of the [IMS Open Corpus Workbench (CWB)](https://cwb.sourceforge.io/) toolkit.
 CQP converts XML-formatted corpora into binary format and efficiently indexes them.
 Querying in indexed corpora is conducted using the [CQL](https://www.cambridge.org/sketch/help/userguides/CQL%20Help%201.3.pdf) language, which is a standard in corpus linguistics.
 TEITOK also offers a Query Builder, in which users can specify a query by filling out a form.
 The results of the query returned from CQP are subsequently processed using TEITOK and presented to the user in a clear format.
 Query results can be downloaded in XML format.

+## How to Cite
+Rysová Kateřina, Novák Michal, Rysová Magdaléna, Polák Peter, Bojar Ondřej: _Database of Spoken Czech as a Foreign Language (Permanent Residency in the Czech Republic)_.
+Institute of Formal and Applied Linguistics MFF UK, Prague 2024.
+Available from WWW https://lindat.mff.cuni.cz/services/teitok-live/evaldio/en/index.php?action=db_residency.

+## Acknowledgment
+The database was funded by the Programme to Support Applied Research in the Area of the National and Cultural Identity for the Years 2023 to 2030 (NAKI III) of the Ministry of Culture of the Czech Republic within the project _Automated Speech Scoring in Czech_ (DH23P03OVV037).